Cysharp/MagicOnion/samples/ChatApp.Telemetry/README.md

 > ProTips: If you are using Windows, you can use kubernetes on Docker for Windows.

-**Getting started**

-Let's run ChatApp on kubernetes cluster, deploy your manifests to the cluster.
+Run ChatApp on kubernetes cluster, deploy your manifests to the cluster.

 ```shell
 cd samples/ChatApp.Telemetry